Joeccp/SBA/report/self_evaluation.md

   - Maybe group these settings into a single Admin Mode?
   - Maybe store these setting into a single file?

-- User can't buy more than one ticket at once, even I have finished `SBA.coorutils.coorExprAnalysis()`. and `SBA.coorutils.getCoorsFromCoorExpr()`.
+- User can't buy more than one ticket at once, even I have finished `SBA.coorutils.coorExprAnalysis()` and `SBA.coorutils.getCoorsFromCoorExpr()`.
   - Use them.
   - Change the code logic, so that one ticket does not equal to one seat.